neargye-forks/state_saver/README.md

   STATE_SAVER_SUCCESS(a);
   ... // Alter state from non-const functions.
   ... // Other code.
-  // Original state automatically restored when no exceptions have been thrown }
+  // Original state automatically restored when no exceptions have been thrown.
+}
 ```